-Use new Form 8883, Asset Allocation Statement Under Section 338, to report information about transactions involving the deemed sale of corporate assets under section 338.
+Use Form 8883, Asset Allocation Statement Under Section 338, to report information about transactions involving the deemed sale of corporate assets under section 338.
 This includes information previously reported on Form 8023, Elections Under Section 338 for Corporations Making Qualified Stock Purchases.

-You must still use Form 8023 to make an election under section 338, but must also file Form 8883 to supply information relevant to the election.
-The addition of new Form 8883 lets you file a complete, timely Form 8023 even if you do not yet have all the information required to be supplied separately on Form 8883.
+Although you use Form 8023 to make an election under section 338, you must also file Form 8883 to supply information relevant to the election.
+Timely file Form 8023 even if you do not have all the information required to be supplied separately on Form 8883.

-If an election is made under section 338 with respect to a qualified purchase of stock of a target corporation, the target corporation (old target) is deemed to sell its assets to a new corporation (new target) at the close of the acquisition date (see Regulations section 1.338-1 for details).
+If an election is made under section 338 for a qualified purchase of stock of a target corporation, the target corporation (old target) is deemed to sell its assets to a new corporation (new target) at the close of the acquisition date.
+See Regulations section 1.338-1 for details.

 There are two types of section 338 elections.
 A section 338(g) election is made only by the purchasing corporation.
 A section 338(h)(10) election is made jointly by both the old target shareholders and the purchasing corporation.
-Form 8883 must be filed in the case of both types of section 338 elections.
+Form 8883 must be used to make both types of section 338 elections.